Humanistic Studies

 The Program in Humanistic Studies is a minor about major questions: What is it to be human?
 What do we do with our humanity?
 How do we experience difference and what role does it play in the good life?
 How do tradition and transformation make our lives deeper and more dynamic?
 We address these questions by inviting students to reflect explicitly on the theory and practice of disciplines and to build bridges among them.

 HUM courses forge new paths to knowledge; we take interdisciplinary, comparative and cross-cultural approaches to issues both urgent and timeless.
 We train students to approach one field with the questions and methods of another.
-In our three team-taught sequences, students follow the chronological sweep of a tradition, with emphasis on transformation, adaptation, and cross-cultural encounter.
+In our three team-taught sequences, students follow the chronological sweep of a tradition, with emphasis on transformation, adaptation and cross-cultural encounter.
 In our team-taught “capstone” seminars, such as “Incarceration in Antiquity,” “Medical Story-worlds,” “Witness,” and “When Worlds Collide: Poetry and Computation,” scholars trained in different fields engage students in the lived experience of multidisciplinary exchange.
 We offer faculty incentives to develop fresh topics not normally taught in departments, as well as innovative pedagogy; many of our courses highlight emerging fields that offer new horizons for humanities research.

 Program of Study